* Yen stands tall vs peers as trade woes stoke risk aversion

-LONDON, May 9 (Reuters) - The Japanese yen surged to a 3-month high against the dollar on Thursday as investors piled into the safe-haven currency fearing that the U.S.-China trade conflict could escalate.
+LONDON, May 9 (Reuters) - The Japanese yen surged to a three-month high against the dollar on Thursday as investors sought out the safe-haven currency, fearing the U.S.-China trade conflict will escalate.

-Currency moves this week in response to a new bout of trade war angst have been fairly muted but Thursday’s jump in the yen - which tends to attract demand in times of political strife and market turmoil - suggested investor nerves are fraying.
+Currency moves this week in response to the latest trade hostilities have been fairly muted, but Thursday’s jump in the yen — which tends to attract demand in times of strife — suggested investor nerves are fraying.

-The main casualties of the heightened tensions have been the Australian dollar, a proxy for Chinese economic prospects , the U.S. dollar and the offshore Chinese yuan .
+The main casualties have been the Australian dollar , a proxy for Chinese economic prospects, the U.S. dollar and the offshore Chinese yuan.

-The yuan on Thursday fell half a percent to hit a four-month low of 6.838 and was headed for its worst four-day decline in a year.
+The yuan on Thursday fell half a percent to a four-month low of 6.8503 and was headed for its worst four-day decline in a year.

-The currency rose 0.3 percent against the dollar at 109.640 yen, a 3-month high, taking its gains to more than 1 percent so far this month.
+It rose 0.3 percent against the dollar to 109.6 yen, a three-month high, taking its gains to more than 1 percent so far this month.

 According to the latest Commodity Futures Trading Commission data, speculators have further raised their net long dollar bets, including those against the yen.

-Trump said on Wednesday that China “broke the deal” reached in talks with the United States, and vowed to not back down on imposing new tariffs unless Beijing “stops cheating our workers”.
+Trump said on Wednesday that China “broke the deal” reached in talks with the United States, and vowed not to back down on raising tariffs or imposing new ones unless Beijing “stops cheating our workers”.

-Reporting by Tom Finn; Editing by Angus MacSwan
+Reporting by Tom Finn; editing by Angus MacSwan, Larry King